commonphp/dbengine/README.md

 # CommonPHP - Database Library

-CommonPHP's Database Library is an advanced toolkit for database interaction and management in PHP applications.
-It offers a comprehensive set of features for connecting to databases, constructing queries, executing them, and handling results efficiently and securely.
+CommonPHP's Database Library is a toolkit for database interaction and management in PHP applications.
+It offers a comprehensive set of features for connecting to databases, objectifying queries, executing them, and handling results efficiently.

 ## Features

 - **Connection Management**: Simplifies the setup and management of database connections.
-- **Query Builder**: Offers a fluent interface for constructing SQL queries to prevent syntax errors and SQL injection vulnerabilities.
+- **Query Builder**: Offers a fluent interface for constructing SQL queries including parameter management and dynamic query parts (SELECT * FROM {0} WHERE id=@id)
 - **Type Conversion**: Provides an extensible system for converting between PHP types and database types.
 - **Exception Handling**: Includes detailed exceptions for precise error handling in database operations.